Kinguche2/Kinguche2.github.io/README.md

 You can do the following with the application:

 * Search Movies
-* Add movies to a list of favorite movies to your local storage
+* Add movies to a list of favorite movies that appears everytime the page loads
 * Remove movies from the favorites list

 [this is the link to the application](https://movie-mine.netlify.app/)